The new no annual fee X1 Card is targeting Gen-Z, but it can be a great choice for any consumer – if it lives up to its potential.

-The X1 Card, opening its waitlist on Sept.
-17, 2020, promises smart technology, an unparalleled rewards program, higher limits, lower interest rates and no annual fees.
-Considering the card only requires a soft pull, it can be an excellent offer for the younger generation – and beyond.
+The X1 Card, originally unveiled in 2020, promises smart technology, an unparalleled rewards program, higher limits, lower interest rates and no annual fees.
+Considering the card requires only a soft pull, it can be an excellent offer for the younger generation – and beyond.

 What the X1 Card offers

-The X1 Card, a Visa Signature partner, is designed by a company co-founded by Twitter alums Deepak Rao and Siddarth Batra and backed by PayPal co-founder Max Levchin and founding COO David Sacks, Libra co-creator and Instagram’s former head of product Kevin Weil and more.
+The X1 Card, a Visa Signature partner, is designed by a company co-founded by Twitter alums Deepak Rao and Siddarth Batra.
+It’s backed by PayPal co-founder Max Levchin and founding COO David Sacks, Libra co-creator and Instagram’s former head of product Kevin Weil and more.